-Exhibit Number Description 10.40 Second Amendment entered into as of September 30, 2012 to Amended and Restated License Agreement dated September 16, 2009 by 2 nd between the Registrant, Swissam Products Limited and Tommy Hilfiger Licensing, LLC.
-Incorporated herein by reference to Exhibit 10.1 to the Registrant's Quarterly Report on Form 10-Q for the quarter ended October 31, 2012.
-10.41 Fourth Amendment dated as of September 28, 2012 to License Agreement dated as of November 15, 2005 by and between the Registrant and L.C.
-Licensing LLC.
-Incorporated herein by reference to Exhibit 10.2 to the Registrant's Quarterly Report on Form 10-Q for the quarter ended October 31, 2012.
-21.1 Subsidiaries of the Registrant.
+Third Amendment entered into as of November 13, 2013 to Amended and Restated License Agreement dated September 16, 2009 by and between

 23.1 Consent of PricewaterhouseCoopers LLP.
-31.1 Certification of Chief Executive Officer.
-31.2 Certification of Chief Financial Officer.
+31.1 Certification of Chief Executive Officer: 31.2 Certification of Chief Financial Officer.
 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101 The following materials from the Company's Form 10-K for the year ended January 31, 2013, formatted in XBRL (eXtensible Business Reporting Language), (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Operations, (iii) the Consolidated Statements of Comprehensive Income / (Loss), (iv) Consolidated Statements of Cash Flows, (v) Consolidated Statements of Changes in Equity, (vi) Notes to the Consolidated Financial Statements, (vii) Schedule II- Valuation and Qualifying Accounts and Reserves.
+101 The following materials from the Company's Form 10-K for the year ended January 31, 2014, formatted in XBRL (eXtensible Business Reporting Language), (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Operations, (iii) the Consolidated Statements of Comprehensive Income, (iv) Consolidated Statements of Cash Flows, (v) Consolidated Statements of Changes in Equity, (vi) Notes to the Consolidated Financial Statements, (vii) Schedule II- Valuation and Qualifying Accounts and Reserves.
+Constitutes a compensatory plan or arrangement Confidential portions of Exhibit 10.43 have been omitted and filed separately with the Securities and Exchange Commission pursuant to Rule 24b-2 of the Securities Exchange Act of 1934.
+Filed herewith